dredstone1/Labratory-C-Final-Project/README.md

 ## 📄 [License](LICENSE)

-This project is [licensed](LICENSE) under the mit license.
+This project is [licensed](LICENSE) under the MIT license.
 See the license file for details.

 ## 👏 Maayan Portuguese